 You need to be able to trust that your vehicle is safe for the road.
 One of the main ways to ensure this is to take care of your tires.
 When tires aren’t properly taken care of, they can lose air or become damaged while you’re driving the vehicle, potentially causing an accident that may result in injuries to yourself and others.

 There are a few ways to know whether your vehicle is road-ready and if your tires are as good as they should be for the type of driving you need to do.
-Here are some tips, as well as some information about how often accidents are caused from poor, damaged, or malfunctioning tires occur:
+Here are some tips, as well as some information about how often accidents are caused by poor, damaged, or malfunctioning tires occur.